Teeth Anatomy

 The roots of the teeth are hidden in the gum tissue and bone and are surrounded by cementum.
 The crown of the tooth and the root come together at the neck.

-The four main parts of the teeth are the enamel, dentin, cementum and pulp cavity.
+The four main parts of the teeth are the enamel, dentin, cementum, and pulp cavity.
 Each part has unique characteristics and a different combination of organic and inorganic matter.
-The enamel, dentin and cementum layers are all mineralized to varying degrees and the pulp cavity is soft tissue which comprises of blood vessels, nerves, and connective tissue.
+The enamel, dentin, and cementum layers are all mineralized to varying degrees, and the pulp cavity is soft tissue that comprises blood vessels, nerves, and connective tissue.

 To understand the different layers better, let’s have a look at them individually.